|Denmark 1992 European Champion|

 Jan Molby won 33 caps for Denmark from 1982 to 1990, scoring two goals.
 He was a key member of the "Dynamite" Denmark which lit up the 1984 European Championship and 1986 World Cup.
 He notably spent twelve years playing in England with Liverpool between 1984 and 1996.
 He also played for Kolding, Ajax and Swansea.

 RW/AM/SS: Brian Laudrup

-Michael's younger brother.
+Brian Laudrup is Michael's younger brother.
 He won the Danish Footballer of the Year award a record four times.
-He played 82 games and scored 21 goals for Denmark, and was a key player of the Danish teams who won the Euro 1992 and 1995 Confederations cup.
-For club football, he played Brondy, Bayern Munich, AC Milan, Forientina, Ajax, Chelsea, etc. He was probably remembered as a member of Glasgow Rangers.
+At the international level, he played 82 games and scored 21 goals for Denmark, and was a key player of the Danish teams who won the Euro 1992 and 1995 Confederations cup.
+For club football, he played for Brondy, Bayern Munich, AC Milan, Forientina, Ajax, Chelsea, etc. He was probably remembered as a member of Glasgow Rangers.

-Karl Aage Praest won a bronze medal at the 1948 Summer Olympics.
+Karl Aage Praest attended the Royal Orphanage.
+The orphanage became the youth team of football club Østerbros Boldklub (ØB) in 1936.
+He joined Juventus in 1949.
+He won a bronze medal at the 1948 Summer Olympics.
 His international career was limited to his status as a professional player after he joined Juventus in 1948.
 He won the 1949-50 and 1951-52 Serie A championships.
 He is a Danish Football Hall of Fame inductee.